mechanicles/ruby_simple_search/README.md

 # RubySimpleSearch

 RubySimpleSearch allows to search on the table fields. e.g. string and text fields.

+On Admin side we do have one common search text field to search the table columns data.

-Sometimes we want to do search on the post's title and content or user's email, username and description or on other models but in same way.
+Sometimes we want to do search on the title, content and ratings on the post model or email, username and description on the user model.
 For those searches we use MySql's or PostgreSQL's LIKE operator to get the results.
 While doing same thing on the different models you actually add lots of duplications in your code.

 To avoid duplicating the same code, use RubySimpleSearch :)

+# RubySimpleSearch Features:
+- Added like pattern support ('begining', 'ending', 'containing', 'underscore', 'plain') By default pattern is 'containing'

+    simple_search_attributes :name, :addres, :pattern => :ending
+    # => It will search like '%york'

+    simple_search_attributes :name, :addres, :pattern => :begining"
+    # => It will search like 'york%'

+    simple_search_attributes :name, :addres, :pattern => :containing
+    # => It will search like '%york%'

+    simple_search_attributes :name, :addres, :pattern => :underscore
+    # => It will search like '_york_'

+    simple_search_attributes :name, :addres, :pattern => :plain
+    # => It will search like '_york_'

+- Added block support to simple_search method, so user can extend the query as per his/her requirements (e.g. so you can operate on integer values also)

+- Added specs

+- Added exception handler

 ## Installation